 The toddler section of the playground is completely fenced off from the rest, which makes it safe and easy for parents to let their little ones loose.
 All the equipment here feels well maintained and safe, representing just enough of a challenge for a 2-year-old to make it fun and engaging.

-There are plenty of things to do around Rotherhithe, such as Surrey Docks Farm on the Thames Path and the Brunel Museum.
+There are plenty of things to do around Rotherhithe, like Surrey Docks Farm, one of the best city farms that we have reviewed in London.
+Also on the Thames Path, the Brunel Museum is small but interesting.
 Not far across the other side of the Thames, you have Mudchute Park & Farm as well as Docklands Museum which are both very family-friendly options.
 Further south-east you have lots of exciting things to do around Greenwich, like the National Maritime Museum and Greenwich Park Playground.

 Getting to the Southwark Park Playground